HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 Third, we need to minimize the latency by simplifying code.
 The message delivery system, post-interception and processing (encryption/decryption), operates without long latency.

-4. **Memory Management**: The hook is optimized for efficient memory usage.
+Fourth, as a known problem, the previous version of the WeChat hook has occasional Memory leak problem.
+We need to be optimized for efficient memory usage.
 There is no memory leaks to ensure stable and long time operation of the WeChat application without degradation in performance.

 ### Encryption Protocol Effectiveness

-1. **Error-Free Encryption and Decryption**: The implemented encryption and decryption algorithms function without errors, accurately processing messages to maintain confidentiality and integrity.
+For Encryption protocol, The implemented encryption and decryption algorithms function without errors, accurately processing messages to maintain confidentiality and integrity.

 2. **Performance Standards Compliance**: The encryption and decryption processes meet predefined performance standards, balancing security with efficiency to not impede the user experience.